Definition

 Participates in the care and treatment of clients receiving specialized treatment services including prescribed exercises, administration of specialized equipment, modified diets;

-Provides habilitative services, support and instruction to and from and during educational, recreational, social, employment, medical, and other activities;
+Provides habilitative services, support and instruction to and from and during educational, recreational, social, employment, medical and other activities; and individualized plans;

 Completes safety checks at the home; completes safety checks on designated vehicles;